DigitalPhonetics/IMS-Toucan/README.md

 (should have at least one GPU if you intend to train models on that machine.
 For inference, you don't need a GPU).
 Navigate to the directory you have cloned.
 We recommend creating and activating a [virtual environment](https://docs.python.org/3/library/venv.html) to install the basic requirements into.
-The commands below summarize everything you need to do.
+The commands below summarize everything you need to do under Linux.
+If you are running Windows, the second line needs to be changed, please have a look at the [venv documentation](https://docs.python.org/3/library/venv.html).

 ```
 python -m venv <path_to_where_you_want_your_env_to_be>